amigavision/amigavision.github.io/docs.md

 * [Frode Solheim] — Creator of [OpenRetro.org], screenshots used with kind permission
 * wiisoldier — Initial RePlayOS setup and testing, benchmarking assistance
 * Alessio (PuntoMusica) — Testing AmigaVision on Amiga CD32 hardware
-* AmigaVision uses `ptreplay.library`, which was written by Mattias Karlsson, Andreas Pålsson and StingRay (RIP)
+* Mattias Karlsson, Andreas Pålsson and StingRay (RIP) — Wrote and updated `ptreplay.library`, used to play music in the launcher

 ## Trouble&shy;shooting {#troubleshooting}